asimihsan/Rill/README.markdown

     Of course you could avoid this by using a real version of tail, but BusyBox doesn't have one.

 -   parsers stop reading in output from ssh_tap via SUBSCRIBE after a while.
 Why? ssh_tap says it's PUBLISHing it.
 Does this happen when ssh_tap restarts?
 Does ZeroMQ SUBSCRIBE just stop working?
 It's a blocking recv() call...maybe we should restart the parser instance when ssh_tap is restarted?

+-   If an ssh_tap is outputting so much data that a parser subscriber cannot keep up, the ZeroMQ SUBSCRIBE binding, by default, keeps all pending messages in memory.
+This leads to memory increasing indefinitely.
+Want to adjust the SUBSCRIBE binding to have a finite high water mark and either keep them in swap memory or discard messages.

 TODO
 ----